 Destiny — Innovating “What Will Be”

-Appreciative Inquiry while Developing an IEP
+Appreciative Inquiry while Developing an Individual Education Plan (IEP)

 Discovery: Identifying patterns, themes, possibilities, strengths, passions, unique attributes.
 Lindy is seen as a child who is capable of learning when her unique strength set is engaged.
 Her current teacher can describe stories of when, where and how this works, can model it in her classroom, provide process praise for Lindy when she uses her strengths, and can share these stories with her upcoming teachers.